KANITE: Kolmogorov-Arnold Networks for ITE estimation: Problem Formulation

 In other words, this assumption ensures that all confounders, covariates that are affecting both $Y_t$ and $t$, are observed and accounted in $\mathbf{x}.$ \end{assumption}

 \begin{assumption}[Positivity] It ensures that each user has a positive probability of receiving any of the available treatments.
 Mathematically it is given as:

 \end{assumption}

-\begin{assumption}[SUTVA] It implies that the potential outcomes of a user are solely dependent on their received treatments and independent of the assigned treatments of other users. \end{assumption} Let us define the ITE and ATE of treatment-$a$ with respect to $b$ for a user with covariates, $\mathbf{x}_i$, denoted by $\tau_{a, b}(\mathbf{x}_i)$ and $\textrm{ATE}_{a, b}$ respectively, as:
+\begin{assumption}[Stable Unit Treatment Value Assumption (SUTVA)] It implies that the potential outcomes of a user are solely dependent on their received treatments and independent of the assigned treatments of other users. \end{assumption}